Mission Statement

 5. Brilliant use of color, shape, and animation, well-fit to the game

-Implementation of jam theme and limitation.
+Usage mplementation of jam theme and focus.
 Is the theme prevalent?
 How unusual is the interpretation?
 How strictly does the game follow the requirement?
 Out-of-the-box thinking on the theme (not taking it literally) should score more points.

-Remember that the limitation is required to qualify for the jam, so if you believe a game does nothing to meet the limitation, please report it instead of rating.
+Remember that the focus is required to qualify for the jam, so if you believe a game does nothing to meet the focus, please report it instead of rating.

-2. Theme and limitation are there, but you have to stretch your imagination to see one or the other (or both)
+2. Theme and focus are there, but you have to stretch your imagination to see one or the other (or both)

-3. Theme and limitation integrated with the game story or mechanics
+3. Theme and focus integrated with the game story or mechanics

-4. Theme and limitation integrated with game story and mechanics, or used in a clever way
+4. Theme and focus integrated with game story and mechanics, or used in a clever way

-5. Theme and limitation integrated with both game story and mechanics, and used in a clever way
+5. Theme and focus integrated with both game story and mechanics, and used in a clever way

 X Factor